kristinemlarson/gnssrefl/README.md

 Example: at010050.12o is station at01 on day 5 and year 2012.

 In many cases Hatanaka compressed formats are used by data archives.
 These have a 'd' instead an 'o' at the end of the filename.
+If you want to use those files, you must install the CRX2RNX executable.
+I think my code allows you to gzip the RINEX files if you are providing them.

 We are working to make a NMEA reader for this software package.

 <HR>

-### rinex2snr - extracting SNR data from RINEX files <a name="module1"></a>
+### rinex2snr - Extracting SNR data from RINEX files <a name="module1"></a>

 The international standard for sharing GNSS data is called the [RINEX format](https://www.ngs.noaa.gov/CORS/RINEX211.txt).
 A RINEX file has extraneous information in it (which we will throw out) - and it does not provide some of the information needed for reflectometry (e.g. elevation and azimuth angles).
 The first task you have in GNSS-IR is to translate from RINEX into what I will call the SNR format.
 The latter will include azimuth and elevation angles.
-For the latter you will need an **orbit** file. **rinex2snr** will go get an orbit file for you.
+For the latter you will need an **orbit** file. <code>rinex2snr</code> will go get an orbit file for you.
 You can override the default orbit choice by selections given below.

 There is no reason to save ALL the RINEX data as the reflections are only useful at the lower elevation angles.
 The default is to save all data with elevation lower than 30 degrees (this is called SNR format 66).
 Another SNR choice is 99, which saves elevation angle data between 5 and 30.

-There are rules for naming RINEX files. **My code requires that RINEX (version 2) files be lowercase.**
-The filename must be 12 characters long (ssssddd0.yyo), where ssss is station name, ddd is day of year, followed by a zero, yy is the two character year and o stands for observation.
-If you have installed the CRX2RNX code, you can also provide a compressed RINEX format file, which ends in a d.
-I think my code allows you to gzip the RINEX files if you are providing them.

-You can run **rinex2snr** at the command line.
-You required inputs are:
+You can run <code>rinex2snr</code> at the command line.
+The required inputs are:

 - station name
 - year